kompanie-dev/komponist/README.md

 Execute `npm install` and then use `npm start` to run the demo project.

 The site will be available at [localhost:8000](http://localhost:8000).

+To create a minified build of the library you can use `npm run build`.